-The Department of Electrical and Computer Engineering is the largest department in the Faculty of Engineering, Architecture, and Science (FEAS) at Ryerson University.
-The Department has 43 full-time faculty members, 14 support staff, and over 1,000 undergraduate students pursuing Bachelor of Engineering degrees in Electrical Engineering, Computer Engineering, and Biomedical Engineering.
-Over 300 students are currently enrolled in M.A.Sc., M.Eng., and Ph.D. programs in Electrical and Computer Engineering, and Computer Networks.
+The Department of Electrical, Computer and Biomedical Engineering is the largest department in the Faculty of Engineering and Architectural Science (FEAS) at Ryerson University.
+The Department has 40 full-time faculty members, 14 support staff, and over 1,000 undergraduate students pursuing Bachelor of Engineering degrees in Electrical Engineering, Computer Engineering, and Biomedical Engineering.
+Over 150 students are currently enrolled in M.A.Sc., M.Eng., and Ph.D. programs in Electrical and Computer Engineering, and Computer Networks.

-The Department is the home to one Royal Society of Canada Fellow, three IEEE Fellows, one 3M National Teaching Fellow, one NSERC Industrial Research Chair in energy systems, one tier-1 Canada Research Chair in multimedia, and two tier-2 Canada Research Chairs in biomedical engineering, one NSERC Associate Chair in Design Engineering, and many other faculty members who have distinguished themselves with numerous prestigious awards including Premier Research Excellence awards, Ryerson Research Chair awards, FEAS research excellence awards, and best paper awards from international journals and conferences, as well as investments from grant agencies such as CFI, MRI, OCE, NSERC, and industry.
+The Department is the home to one Fellow of the Royal Society of Canada, three IEEE Fellows, one 3M National Teaching Fellow, one NSERC Industrial Research Chair in energy systems, one tier-2 Canada Research Chair in Software and Semantic Computing and two Tier-2 Canada Research Chairs in Biomedical Engineering, and many other faculty members who have distinguished themselves with numerous awards including Premier Research Excellence, and Ryerson Research Chair awards.

 - Julian True's (Naimul Khan's masters student) paper, "Motion vector Extrapolation for Video Object Detection" won the best paper runner-up award at the CVPR 2021 robust video understanding workshop.
 The paper shows that utilizing motion vectors can decrease object detection latency 25x while maintaining accuracy.